AbhishekNair050/SignSpeak-Converter/README.md

 The `SignSpeak.ipynb` notebook contains the code for data preprocessing, including:

-- Data splitting
+- Data splitting: The dataset is split into training, validation and test sets for model development and evaluation.

-- Landmark extraction
+- Landmark extraction: MediaPipe is used to extract hand, pose and facial landmarks from the video frames.

-- Data encoding
+- Data encoding: The extracted landmarks are encoded as NumPy arrays for efficient usage during training.

-- Data augmentation
+- Data augmentation: Techniques like rotation, shifting and zooming are applied to boost model generalization.

-- Label filtering
+- Label encoding: The textual labels are encoded as integer classes for model training.

-- Label encoding
+- Label filtering: FastText removes semantically irrelevant labels to focus the model on key terms.

-- Model training and evaluation
+- Model training and evaluation: The model is trained on the processed dataset and evaluated on the test set for metrics like accuracy.

 ### Landmark Extraction